espressif/vscode-esp-idf-extension/docs/tutorial/code_coverage.md

 8. Launch a new terminal with menu Terminal -> New Terminal and execute `telnet <oocd_host> <oocd_port>` which by default is `telnet localhost 4444`.
 Latest macOS users can use `nc <oocd_host> <oocd_port>` if `telnet` is not in the system.

-> **NOTE:** The user can modify `openocd.tcl.host` and `openocd.tcl.port` configuration settings to modify these values.
+> **NOTE:** you can modify `openocd.tcl.host` and `openocd.tcl.port` configuration settings to modify these values.
 Please review [ESP-IDF Settings](../SETTINGS.md) to see how to modify these configuration settings.

-9. First send the openOCD command `esp gcov dump` for hard-coded dump which will dump two hard-coded dumps based on this example.
+9. First send the OpenOCD command `esp gcov dump` for hard-coded dump which will dump two hard-coded dumps based on this example.
 After that send the `esp gcov` command for instant run-time dump.

 <p>
   <img src="../../media/tutorials/coverage/oocd_cmds.png" alt="OpenOCD Commands" width="950">